On rigidity and convergence of circle patterns: Introduction

 \section{Introduction}

 Holomorphic mappings of a domain in the complex plane $\C$ with non-vanishing derivative -- also called {\em conformal maps} -- build an important class of functions in complex analysis which has been investigated for many decades.
 The more recent idea of studying `discrete analogues' led to various approaches to define {\em discrete conformal maps}.
-In this paper, we are concerned with pairs of patterns of circles and show under suitably defined conditions rigidity of infinite patterns and convergence to smooth conformal maps.
+In this article, we are concerned with pairs of circle patterns which can be considered as discrete conformal maps.
+We show that under suitably defined conditions these maps converge to smooth conformal maps.
+Furthermore, we prove rigidity of infinite patterns filling the complex plane or the unit disc.

-In particular, we start with a paving by quadrilaterals of (a domain in) $\C$.
-Every quadrilateral corresponds to the intersection of two circles, see Figure~\ref{figbquad}\subref{figKite}.
-We therefore always assume that the 1-skeleton of this paving is a bipartite graph and that the vertices are colored white and black as in Figure~\ref{figbquad}\subref{figLeft}.
-Then centers of circles correspond to white vertices and intersection points correspond to black vertices.
-Such a paving by quadrilaterals will be called {\em b-quad-graph} $\mathscr D$.

-So in fact, planar {\em circle patterns} $\mathscr C$ are in one-to-one correspondence with patterns of kites $\mathscr K$ with bicolored vertices such that edges incident to a white vertex have the same length.
-Moreover, the pattern of kites $\mathscr K$ is isomorphic to the given b-quad-graph $\mathscr D$ (and to the original paving by quadrilaterals).
-Note that there are in general additional intersection points of circles which are not associated to black vertices of ${\mathscr D}$.